upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_class_sprite_sync_diagnostics.md

 table is restored to the original class labels so the displayed class, class ID and visible pic describe the same target class.

+The class-name mapping is class-ID based and avoids identity mappings when an alternative target class exists in the same allowed pool.
+If a pool has only one valid class, identity is allowed because no different target exists.

 This is a chaotic opt-in visual consistency mode.
 It is not a lore/plausibility mode, not a regular-only stable mode and not a promise that a trainer remains in the same narrative role.